Artanemus/SCM_BuildMeAClub-R/README.md

 BMAC will not overwrite an existing SwimClubMeet database.

 You would only ever need to run this application once.
-After a successful build the application can be removed.
-(Hence the reason, 'no icon on the desktop'😃)
+After a successful build the application can be removed. 😃

 > Use Windows **Apps and Features** to remove the application.